engares/MoViNets-for-Violence-Detection-in-Live-Video-Streaming/README.md

 _You can use directly the [Colab Notebook here](https://colab.research.google.com/drive/1O3F8X7JPkqKmz9CruN0Dr3QaXlS5LNLl?usp=sharing)    (RECOMENDED)_

-Or you can run it on the python script:
+Or you can run it on the python script in a virtual environment:

 1. Clone the repository
    ```bash